awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-appconfig-deployment.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `ConfigurationVersion`  <a name="cfn-appconfig-deployment-configurationversion"></a>
 The configuration version to deploy\.
 If deploying an AWS AppConfig hosted configuration version, you can specify either the version number or version label\.
+For all other configurations, you must specify the version number\.
 *Required*: Yes
 *Type*: String
 *Minimum*: `1`